ibm-hyper-protect/contract-go/docs/README.md

 }
 ```

-#### Input(s)
+#### Input
 1. Path of folder

-#### Output(s)
+#### Outputs
-1. Base64 of TGZ where TGZ is contents of given folder
+1. Base64 of TGZ where TGZ is the contents of given folder
-2. Checksum of imput
+2. Checksum of input
 3. Checksum of output
 4. Error (If any)

 ### HpcrVerifyContract()
-This function verifies if the parsed encrypted contract is schematically valid.
+This function verifies whether the parsed encrypted contract is schematically valid.
 The validation is successful, if error is nil.

 ### Example
 ```go